-With the holiday season here, you may think that this is the busiest time of year for the freight industry.
-This actually isn’t so.
+With the holidays many think it’s the busiest time of year for the freight industry.
+Not so.
 We’ll break down the freight shipping seasons by industry.
 Knowing when shipping is at its peak will help you plan shipments accordingly.

 Winter: January through March